-The Science & Engineering Ambassadors, a Pittsburgh-based program of the National Academy of Sciences and the National Academy of Engineering, builds on the respect people hold for scientists and engineers and addresses the need for a greater popular understanding of scientific issues.
+The Science & Engineering Ambassadors, a Pittsburgh-based program of the National Academy of Sciences and the National Academy of Engineering, addresses the need for a greater popular understanding of scientific issues.
 The program selects, prepares, and supports a team of experts who work in their local communities to improve public engagement with a variety of timely topics while also providing opportunities for the experts to interact with members of their community.

 Currently, the program is focused on the topic of energy.
-Working closely with the Pittsburgh community to identify the energy-related topics of greatest relevance and interest, the program seeks to add the perspective of science and engineering to people’s thinking as they make important decisions in their personal and professional lives.
+The program seeks to add the perspective of science and engineering to people’s thinking as they make important decisions in their personal and professional lives.

 In a 2005 Research!America poll, 82% of Americans surveyed said they do not personally know a scientist.